decodrtechnologies/Data-Science/Autoencoders on MNIST Dataset/readme.md

 # Acknowledgements:

-More details about the dataset, including algorithms that have been tried on it and their levels of success, can be found at http://yann.lecun.com/exdb/mnist/index.html.
-The dataset is made available under a Creative Commons Attribution-Share Alike 3.0 license.
+More details about the dataset, including algorithms that have been tried on it and their levels of success, can be found at [Yann Lecun](http://yann.lecun.com/exdb/mnist/index.html).
+The dataset is made available under a Creative Commons Attribution-Share Alike 3.0 [license](https://creativecommons.org/licenses/by-sa/3.0/).